MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 >
 > End users will observe the following changes:
 > - The application installation path has been changed from `/Application/Microsoft Defender ATP.app` to `/Applications/Microsoft Defender.app`.
-> - Within the user experiencce, occurrences of "Microsoft Defender ATP" have been replaced with "Microsoft Defender"
+> - Within the user experience, occurrences of "Microsoft Defender ATP" have been replaced with "Microsoft Defender"
 >
 > **Action required**: if your enterprise has custom configurations that rely on either the product name or application installation path, these configurations must be updated with the new values listed above.